JLucasGaldino/LucasGaldino/content/posts/the-pennebaker-journaling-method.md

 In conclusion, the Pennebaker method is a short and resource-cheap journaling system that can have a great impact in your mental health and well-being.
 It costs basically nothing except a little bit of your time, while having little negative effects since you can stop at any time.
 I really recommend trying it out, or sharing it with someone who might need.

-Thank you for watching, and I'll see you next time.

 # Bibliography
 [“Therapeutic Journaling,” n.d.](https://www.va.gov/WHOLEHEALTHLIBRARY/docs/Therapeutic-Journaling.pdf)